exellentcoin26/news-finder/similarity-checker/README.md

 Stemming of words has been tried, but is ultimately removed for missing python stub files.
 In our limited tests, stemming did not improve the result by a significant amount.
 If later on an different library is found, it will be used.

+## Leftover files

+The [`articles`](./articles) folder is a leftover folder from testing the similarity checker.
+It is not removed as a reference to the type texts that are successfully matched.